It's responsible for picking, packing, and shipping the products to the customer.

 Orders will come into the business through various channels including in-person, on the company's website, or through an eCommerce marketplace.
 Regardless of how the order comes in, it is then sent to the fulfillment team to begin processing.
 Right away this is an area where you can drive efficiencies by using an all in one sales platform that combines your customer orders from all sales channels into a unified dashboard (like BlueCart).

 If not, this is where many businesses run into trouble with their order processing.
-Some of the most common issues here are inventory being spread throughout the warehouse and backordered products due to under-ordering.
+Some of the most common issues here are inventory being spread throughout the warehouse and backordered items due to under-ordering.
+You can mitigate the likelihood of these issues by using multichannel order management software.

 With the products collected, they are then brought to one location and put into eCommerce packaging.
 This packaging will keep them safe during transit, but also act as a marketing tool for the business.

-The order is now ready for shipment and will go out through the business's own shipping service, a third-party carrier, or sent out for bulk shipping overseas.
+The order is now ready for shipment and will go out through the business's own shipping service, a third-party carrier (such as third party logistics), or sent out for bulk shipping overseas.
 An estimated date of arrival will also be generated and sent to the customer.

 Unfortunately, not all customers will be satisfied with their orders.
 When these customers send the order back, the fulfillment team is responsible in part for processing these returns.